idaholab/moose/modules/porous_flow/doc/content/source/materials/PorousFlowHystereticInfo.md

 This Material computes quantities relevant to [hysteretic capillary pressure](hysteresis.md).
 The quantity computed is written into the `PorousFlow_hysteretic_info_qp` or `PorousFlow_hysteretic_nodal` Property (depending on the `at_nodes` parameter).

 !alert warning
 This Material does not compute porepressures or saturations, so cannot be used in usual PorousFlow simulations.
-Instead, it enables preliminary exploration of hysteresis in models before hysteretic PorousFlow simulations are run.
+Instead, it enables preliminary exploration of hysteresis in models before hysteretic PorousFlow simulations are run: informative plots may be generated using this Material.

 The quantity computed depends on the `info_required` parameter, which may be one of the following.